Lockheed Martin F-22 Raptor: Variants

 Sometimes referred to as NATF-22 or F-22N (it was never formally designated), planned carrier-borne variant/derivative for the U.S. Navy's Navy Advanced Tactical Fighter (NATF) program.
 Because the NATF needed lower landing speeds than the F-22 for aircraft carrier operations while still attaining Mach 2-class speeds, the design would have incorporated variable-sweep wings; it would also have had expanded weapons carriage, including the AIM-152 AAAM, AGM-88 HARM, and AGM-84 Harpoon.
-Program was cancelled in 1991 due to tightening budgets.
+The program was canceled in 1991 due to tightening budgets.

 Proposed derivatives

 The X-44 MANTA, or multi-axis, no-tail aircraft, was a planned experimental aircraft based on the F-22 with enhanced thrust vectoring controls and no aerodynamic surface backup.
 The aircraft was to be solely controlled by thrust vectoring, without featuring any rudders, ailerons, or elevators.
 Funding for this program was halted in 2000.

 The FB-22 was proposed in the early 2000s as a supersonic stealth regional bomber for the USAF.
-The design went through several iterations and the later ones would combine an F-22 fuselage with greatly enlarged delta wings and was projected to carry up to 30 Small Diameter Bombs to over 1600 nmi, about twice the combat range of the F-22A.
-The FB-22 proposals were cancelled with the 2006 Quadrennial Defense Review and subsequent developments, in lieu of a larger subsonic strategic bomber with a much greater range; this became the Next-Generation Bomber, although it would be rescoped in 2009 as the Long Range Strike Bomber resulting in the B-21 Raider.
+The design went through several iterations, and the later ones would combine an F-22 fuselage with greatly enlarged delta wings and were projected to carry up to 30 Small Diameter Bombs to over 1600 nmi, about twice the combat range of the F-22A.
+The FB-22 proposals were canceled with the 2006 Quadrennial Defense Review and subsequent developments, in lieu of a larger subsonic strategic bomber with a much greater range; this became the Next-Generation Bomber, although it would be rescoped in 2009 as the Long Range Strike Bomber resulting in the B-21 Raider.

 In August 2018, Lockheed Martin proposed an F-22 derivative to the Japan Air Self-Defense Force (JASDF) for its 5th/6th generation F-X program.
 The design, which was later also proposed to the USAF, would combine a modified F-22 airframe with enlarged wings to increase fuel capacity and combat radius to 2200 km as well as the avionics and improved stealth coatings of the F-35.
 The proposal was ultimately not considered by the USAF or JASDF due to cost as well as existing export restrictions and industrial workshare concerns.